 - Select the object whose shape is to be copied.

-- Select the Copy Shape command from the Edit menu.
+- Select the Copy Shape command from the Edit - Attributes menu.
 This command copies only the shape of the selected objects to the clipboard.

-- Select the objects whose shape will be replaced with the shape from the clipboard.
+- Select the objects whose shape are be replaced with the shape from the clipboard.

-- Select the Paste Shape command from the Edit menu.
+- Select the Paste Shape command from the Edit - Attributes menu.

 When multiple objects are selected, the Copy Shape command will copy all the shapes to the clipboard.
 With multiple shapes in the clipboard, pasting shapes will apply these shapes to the selected objects in the order of selection.
 This allows the copying of multiple different shapes from one set of objects to another.

 Shapes can be copied from one object to another interactively using the Shape Picker tool (from the application toolbox, in the picker tool group).
 The interactive shape picker tool, enables the easy picking and assignment of shapes to multiple objects on the canvas.